sedc-codecademy/mkwd12-net-09-aspnetwebapi/g3/Class03/Homework.md

 ## Bonus

-Add POST method that accepts list of  beverages from the body of the request and returns their brands as a list of strings.
+Add POST method that accepts list of beverages from the body of the request adds them to the Beverages table in the StaticDb and return appropriate response.